 Each day we move your luggage ahead for you to the next accommodation.
 All you need to carry is a daypack with what you need for the day.
 We provide comprehensive walk notes for you.
 It’s easy to find the way on this track but with our notes you’ll also receive lots of information to help you better appreciate the flora, fauna, history and geology you’re experiencing along the route.

-We’ve mapped a point-to-point walk to maximize the highlights, staying in different accommodation on the route.
+We’ve mapped a point-to-point walk to maximize the highlights, staying in different accommodations on the route.
 This means more variety, less backtracking and time spent in a vehicle and more time to relax at the end of the day.
 You’ll walk an average of 18kms each day, with some optional side walks for those wanting to extend themselves.

 The walking terrain is varied following clifftops, wide forest tracks, rough trails, beach traverses, including Wreck Beach and tracks shaded by the forest canopy.
-It’s mostly easy going, flat stretches, with some steady, challenging climbs and long downhill descents.
+It’s mostly easy-going, flat stretches, with some steady, challenging climbs and long downhill descents.
 The walk is moderate to challenging with some longer days, these provide a great opportunity for fit walkers to challenge themselves.

 For what to bring please refer to Gear Advice on our FAQ section.